Computing Partial Derivatives using JaxImplicitComponent#

 # adder is a 'static' value that is constant during derivative computation, but it

-# can be changed by the user between runs, so any jitted jax functions will be re-jitted
+# can be changed by the user between runs, so any jitted jax functions need to be re-jitted

 # if it changes